Silent Abandonment in Contact Centers: Estimating Customer Patience from Uncertain Data: Introduction

-\textit{Create an algorithm to estimate customer patience in the presence of silent abandonment}. \cite{Gans2003TelephoneProspects} reviewed methods for estimating customer patience, based on call-center applications.
-As we mentioned, customer behavior in contact centers differs from customer behavior in call centers.
-To our knowledge no paper has attempted to estimate customer patience in contact centers, although finite patience has been considered in optimization models of contact centers (cf.\ general patience in \citealp{Long2018} and exponential patience in \citealp{Tezcan2014RoutingCustomers}).
-To estimate call-center patience, \cite{Mandelbaum2013Data} assumed that customer patience time, $T$, and virtual wait time, $W$, are exponentially distributed with rates $\theta$ and $\gamma$, respectively.
+\textit{Create an algorithm to estimate customer patience in the presence of silent abandonment}. \cite{Gans2003TelephoneProspects} reviewed methods for estimating customer patience based on call-center applications.
+As we mentioned, customer behavior in contact centers differs from that in call centers.
+To our knowledge, no paper has attempted to estimate customer patience in contact centers, although finite patience has been considered in optimization models of contact centers \citep{Tezcan2014RoutingCustomers}.
+To estimate call-center patience, \cite{Mandelbaum2013Data} assumed that customer-patience time, $\tau$, and virtual wait time, $W$, are exponentially distributed with rates $\theta$ and $\gamma$, respectively.
 Specifically, they developed a maximum likelihood estimator for estimating customer patience from right-censored data.
 Inspired by the LWBS phenomenon in EDs, \cite{Yefenof2018} extended their estimator to left-censored patience data, which is created by patients who do not announce their abandonment time.
-(To that end, they developed both parametric and non-parametric methods.)
-As we will demonstrate later, their estimators are suitable for estimating customer patience in chat systems, where the only type of information uncertainty that exists is censored data.
-However, in messaging systems, system design and silent abandonment create both of the above-mentioned types of uncertainty in the data (i.e., censored data and missing data).
-Therefore, we develop a new method for estimating customer patience that addresses the additional problem of missing data.
-This method uses an expectation-maximization algorithm (see Section \ref{sec:patience_estimate}, we develop an expectation-maximization algorithm to estimate customer patience given both types of information uncertainty.
+(To that end, they developed both parametric and nonparametric methods.)
+Their estimators are suitable for estimating customer patience in no-write-in-queue systems, where the only type of information uncertainty is censored data.
+However, in write-in-queue systems, system design and silent abandonment create both of the abovementioned types of uncertainty in the data (i.e., censored data and missing data).
+Therefore, we develop a new method for estimating customer patience that also addresses the additional problem of missing data.
+This method uses an expectation-maximization algorithm (see Section \ref{sec:patience_estimate}).
 It is important to estimate system parameters as accurately as possible, since performance measures of queueing systems are sensitive to inaccuracies in such estimations \citep{Whitt2006}.
-We show in Section \ref{sec:managerial} that, indeed, a more accurate estimation of customer patience, one that takes into account the phenomenon of silent abandonment, significantly improves the fit of the queueing model to the data.
+We show in Section \ref{sec:managerial} that, indeed, a more accurate estimation of customer patience, one that takes silent abandonment into account, significantly improves the fit of the queueing model to the data.
 (In Appendix \ref{subsection:EM_covaritates}, we extend this method to account for different coefficients that may impact customer patience.)